Ethical Rules and Standards in International Arbitration Across Latin America

-As a result thereof, in the absence of specific rules governing counsel and arbitrators acting in international arbitration proceedings, counsel enrolled in the CPACF acting at arbitration seated in the city of Buenos Aires shall be enrolled in the CPACF and deemed subject to the ethical rules set forth in Law No. 23,187 and in the CPACF Code of Ethics, as well as to the disciplinary powers of the CPACF Disciplinary Tribunal.
-Conversely, foreign counsel or counsel acting in international arbitration with seat abroad the country (even those enrolled in the CPACF) would not fall within the domestic rules of ethics’ scope of application nor within the bar associations’ disciplinary powers either, since both limit their scope of application to the professional practice in the city of Buenos Aires.
+As a result thereof, in the absence of specific rules governing counsel and arbitrators acting in international arbitration proceedings, counsel acting in an arbitration proceeding seated in the city of Buenos Aires shall be enrolled in the CPACF and deemed subject to the ethical rules set forth in Law No. 23,187 and in the CPACF Code of Ethics, as well as to the disciplinary powers of the CPACF Disciplinary Tribunal.
+Conversely, counsel acting in international arbitration with seat abroad the country (even those enrolled in the CPACF) would not fall within the domestic rules of ethics’ scope of application nor within the bar associations’ disciplinary powers either, since both limit their scope of application to the professional practice in the city of Buenos Aires.

 Source of ethical rules